knail1/knail1.github.io/content/posts/papermod/landing-a-troubled-project/index.md

 ## The crescendo and the ending
 Things start getting intense and squirrely in the final weeks.
 The pressure ratchets up exponentially as the deadline approaches, and a lot of nerves start getting tested.
 Issues that seemed manageable suddenly feel catastrophic.
 Stakeholders who were patient for months become impatient overnight.
 Small problems get magnified, and everyone's tolerance for ambiguity evaporates.
 This is where you have to stay true to the fundamental belief that you will succeed, even when everything around you feels like it's falling apart.

 This is where having Sam as a partner was invaluable.
-We created an echo chamber of "success" amongst ourselves and would find ways to reinforce that mindset when things got darkest.
+As mentioned earlier, we created an echo chamber of "success" amongst ourselves and would find ways to reinforce that mindset when things got darkest.
 We became each other's source of strength when the external environment was trying to drain it away.

 We had a little joke amongst us when a new bombshell dropped on us.
 We used to message each other "Tis but a scratch!" from the Monty Python show.
 You know the scene - the Black Knight gets his arm chopped off in battle and declares "It's just a flesh wound!"
 Then he loses his other arm and maintains it's "just a scratch!"
 Even when he's lost both legs and is just a torso on the ground, he's still challenging his opponent, insisting he's fine and ready to fight on.

 ![regular](images/tis-but-a-scratch.png)